Using the AND operator

 To find limiters to add to your search, look for tick-boxes and drop-down menus on the main search page.
 To find refiners to refine your results, look for lists to the left or right of your results list:

 A proximity search forces a database to find results where one search term appears within a certain number of words of another search term.
 The proximity operator varies according to the database.

-recruit* talent N6 Australia (N=near)This will find results where the keywords recruit* talent is within 6 words of Australia in any order
+risk management N3 border protection (N=near)This will find results where 'risk management' is within 3 words of 'border protection' in any order

-recruit* talent W6 Australia (W=within) This will find results where the keywords recruit* talent is within 6 words of Australia in the order in which you entered the search terms
+risk management W3 border protection (W=within) This will find results where 'risk management' is within 3 words of 'border protection' in the order in which you entered the search terms

 Most databases also allow you to limit your search or refine your results set by facets.
 Common facets include: